antchiha/GettingAndCleaningData-CourseProject/CodeBook.md

 Merge data subset with the activityType table to cinlude the descriptive activity names.
 Use gsub function for pattern replacement to clean up the data labels.

 ### Create a second, independent tidy data set with the average of each variable for each activity and each subject.
-Per the project instructions, we need to produce only a data set with the average of each veriable for each activity and subject
+Per the project instructions, we need to produce only a data set with the average of each veriable for each activity and subject. it can be found in the repository under 'tidyData.txt'